ThomBator/ThomBator/README.md

 # Hi my name is Thom Bator.
 I am an aspiring Software Developer from Toronto, Canada.

-I'm currently in my final year of a B.Sc in Computer Science at Western Governors University.
+I recently graduated with a B.Sc in Computer Science at Western Governors University.
 Before entering into my degree program I worked for about 10 years as an advertising copywriter and video script writer.
 I look forward to transitioning into a Software Developer role when I complete my studies in several months.